Fenghuang

+In the West, they are commonly called Chinese phoenixes, although mythological similarities with the Western/Persian phoenix are superficial.

 Appearance

 A common depiction of fenghuang was of it attacking snakes with its talons and its wings spread.
 According to the Erya's chapter 17 Shiniao, fenghuang is made up of the beak of a rooster, the face of a swallow, the forehead of a fowl, the neck of a snake, the breast of a goose, the back of a tortoise, the hindquarters of a stag and the tail of a fish.
 Today, however, it is often described as a composite of many birds including the head of a golden pheasant, the body of a mandarin duck, the tail of a peacock, the legs of a crane, the mouth of a parrot, and the wings of a swallow.

 The fenghuang's body symbolizes the celestial bodies: the head is the sky, the eyes are the sun, the back is the moon, the wings are the wind, the feet are the earth, and the tail is the planets.
 The fenghuang is said to have originated in the sun.
-Its body contains the five fundamental colors: black, white, red, yellow, and green.
+Its body contains the five fundamental colors: black, white, red, yellow, and green or blue.
 It sometimes carries scrolls or a box with sacred books.
 It is sometimes depicted with a fireball.
 It is believed that the bird only appears in areas or places that are blessed with utmost peace and prosperity or happiness.

-Chinese tradition cites it as living atop the Kunlun Mountains in northern China.
+Chinese tradition cites it as living atop Mount Danzuan in the southern mountains.